 Eileen Guo is an independent print journalist that covers communities on the fringe.
-She has reported from Afghanistan, China, and Mexico -- for the latter with a reporting fellowship from the International Women's Media Foundation.
-Her work has appeared in the New York Times, Wired, NPR, and Nikkei Asian Review, among others.
+She has reported from Afghanistan, China, and Mexico, most recently with the support of the Adelante Reporting Fellowship from the International Women's Media Foundation, for the New York Times, Wired, NPR, and Nikkei Asian Review, among others.
 Read Eileen's writing.

-Outside of writing, Eileen is an avid (but amateur) rock climber, and is always on the hunt for good food and great coffee.
+Outside of journalism, Eileen is an avid (but amateur) rock climber, and is always on the hunt for good food and great coffee.